 If you want to understand how to prevent the Flu, then you need to know a little about how your body works.
-First, it is important to note that the Flu is a viral infection (Influenza virus) which often occurs in the Winter when we're lacking sunlight exposure, are indoors the majority of the time, and are vulnerable with extreme changes in temperature.
+The Flu (Influenza virus) often occurs in the Winter when we're lacking sunlight exposure, are indoors the majority of the time, and are vulnerable with extreme changes in temperature.

 It's worth remarking that a virus is technically not a live organism, but rather a tiny particle that can only multiply with live cells.
 The newly formed virus kills the original host cell and is then released throughout your system via your bloodstream and travels down your throat and lungs.
 As this happens, the majority of the Flu symptoms begin.
 The lymph swells and the virus travels through the circulatory system and also attaches to muscle cells causing aches and pains.
 The immune system responds with inflammation, mucus, and fatigue.